A Ghost Story

 "Don't fucking touch that cord, man."
 He told me.
 He was right; what the hell was I thinking?
 I would've put my hand right on it.
 Stupid.

 We looked down at the outlet, which kept spitting up the white fireworks.
 It reminded me of a welder's blowtorch, the sparks that shot back like the fourth of July.
 It was pretty.
 If only it wasn't coming out of the wall, we could have watched it all night.
+Then the sparks suddenly stopped, and everything was silent for a moment.

 And that was when the television exploded.